Syrian Army: 1970–2010

 In 1994, Haidar expressed objections to the Syrian president's decision to bring Bashar home from his studies in Britain and groom him for the succession after the death of Basil, the eldest Assad son.
-Soon afterwards, on 3 September 1994, Jane's Defence Weekly reported that then-President Hafez Assad had dismissed at least 16 senior military commanders.
-Among them was Haidar, then commander of the Special Forces, and General Shafiq Fayadh, a cousin of the President who had commanded the "crack" 3rd Armored Division for nearly two decades.
+Soon afterwards, on 3 September 1994, Jane's Defence Weekly reported that then-President Hafez al-Assad had dismissed at least 16 senior military commanders.
+Among them was Haidar, then commander of the Special Forces, and General Shafiq Fayadh, a first cousin of the President who had commanded the "crack" 3rd Armored Division for nearly two decades.
 The 3rd Armored Division was "deployed around Damascus."
 JDW commented that "the Special Forces and the 3rd Armored Division, along with the 1st Armored Division are key elements in the security structure that protects Assad's government.
 Any command changes involving those formations have considerable political significance."
 Post-uprising reporting indicated the 1st Armored Division had historically been at al-Kiswah.

 On 29 September 2004, Jane's Defence Weekly reported that Syria had begun to redeploy elements of one or more Syrian Army special forces regiments based in the coastal hills a few kilometres south of Beirut in Lebanon.
 A senior Lebanese Army officer told JDW that the 3,000 troops involved would return to Syria.

 Cordesman wrote that in 2006 the Syrian Army had "organized two corps that reported to the Land Forces General Staff and the Commander of the Land Force."

+As of 2010, the army's formations included three army corps (the 1st, 2nd, and 3rd), eight armored divisions (with one independent armored brigade), three mechanized divisions, one armored-special forces division and ten independent airborne-special forces brigades.
+The army had 11 divisional formations reported in 2011, with a fall in the number of armored divisions reported from the 2010 edition from eight to seven.
+The independent armored brigade had been replaced by an independent tank regiment.

-In 2009 and 2010, according to the International Institute for Strategic Studies in London, the Syrian army comprised 220,000 regular personnel, and the entire armed forces (including the navy, air force and air defenses) had 325,000 regular troops.
+In 2009 and 2010, according to the International Institute for Strategic Studies in London, the Syrian army comprised 220,000 regular personnel, and the entire armed forces (including the navy, air force and Air Defence Force) had 325,000 regular troops.
 Additionally, it had about 290,000 reservists.

-In 2013, Agence France Press wrote on 'Syria's diminished security forces.'

 Syrian Civil War

+Military equipment in mid-2010 (including storage)

+The vast majority of Syrian military equipment was Soviet manufactured.